On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Introduction

-Then, these algebras are \textit{non-commutative crepant resolutions} (=NCCRs) of $X = \Spec R$.
+Then these algebras are \textit{non-commutative crepant resolutions} (=NCCRs) of $X = \Spec R$.
 The notion of NCCR was first introduced by Van den Bergh as a non-commutative analog of crepant resolutions.
-An NCCR of a Gorenstein ring $R$ is defined as the endomorphism ring $\Lambda := \End_R(M)$ of a reflexive $R$-module $M$ such that $\Lambda$ is Cohen-Macaulay as $R$-module and its global dimension is finite.
-As in the commutative case, a Gorenstein ring $R$ may have many different NCCRs.
-One of the basic ways to compare some NCCRs is to use \textit{Iyama-Wemyss's mutations} (= IW mutations).
+An NCCR of a Gorenstein domain $R$ is defined as the endomorphism ring $\Lambda := \End_R(M)$ of a reflexive $R$-module $M$ such that $\Lambda$ is Cohen-Macaulay as an $R$-module and its global dimension is finite.
+As in the commutative case, a Gorenstein domain $R$ may have many different NCCRs.
+One way to compare different NCCRs is \textit{Iyama-Wemyss's mutation} (= IW mutation).

 Let $A$ be a $d$-singular Calabi-Yau algebra and $M$ an $A$-module whose endomorphism ring $\End_A(M)$ is an NCCR of $A$.
 Let $N \in \add M$ and consider a right $(\add N^*)$-approximation of $M^*$

 (see Definition \ref{def approx}).
 Then IW mutation of $M$ at $N$ is defined as $\mu_N(M) := N \oplus \Ker(a)^*$.
 In \cite{IW14}, Iyama and Wemyss proved that the endomorphism ring of $\mu_N(M)$ is also an NCCR of $A$ and there is a derived equivalence